JessKelly91/intramind-vector-db-service/vector-db-contracts/DEPLOYMENT.md

 ```
 1. Development
-   └─→ Push to develop branch OR manually trigger
+   └─→ Push to dev branch OR manually trigger
        └─→ Publish to DEV (1.0.0-beta.X)
            └─→ Test on TestPyPI